kemasan/reversed_hashes/README.md

 Requirements:
+- Dune Analytics account;
+- Flipside account;

-    Dune Analytics account, Flipside account, python, pip, jupyter notebook (any other working environment)
+- python, pip, jupyter notebook (any other working environment)

 Instruction:

-    create and activate a virtualenv
+- create and activate a virtualenv
-    clone the notebook
+- clone the notebook

 Working notebook